-Regardless of whether the TTP activity undertaken targets commercial or public/academic channels, it's critical to have an understanding of the constituencies and markets that use your technology.
+Regardless of whether the TTP activity undertaken targets commercial or public/academic channels, it's critical to understand the constituencies and markets that use your technology.
 Industry conferences offer access to these users and an opportunity to better understand how to enhance and improve your offerings.
-There are online communities that can offer such opportunities as well, especially in open source software circles.
+There are online communities that can offer such opportunities as well, especially in open-source software circles.